 Dentist in Peoria IL Discusses Deep Dental Cleanings

-If you’ve just had a deep cleaning of your teeth and gums, there are some instructions you’ll want to follow for quicker healing.
-Here is the best course of action.
+If you’ve just had a deep cleaning of your teeth and gums, there are some instructions you’ll want to follow for quicker healing from our dentist in Peoria, Dr. Whitson.
+Follow these steps that we believe is the best course of action for your oral health.

 After Your Deep Cleaning